amanda-nascimentobarbosa/8_week_sql_challenge/week_1/Danny's Diner.md

 	FROM rk_orders rk
 	WHERE rk = 1
   ```
+  * First, we `COUNT` the products and used the result to `RANK`, so we can find out how many times each client brought each item.
+This query was created inside the `CTE` (common table expression);
+  * Then, we select the `CTE`and using `WHERE` we discovered what was the most popular item for each customer.

 | customer_id | product_name | num_purchases |
 |-------------|--------------|---------------|
 | A           | ramen        | 3             |